brdd3v/repro/README.md

-# Reproduction of the Study "Schema Evolution Analysis for Embedded Databases"
+# Reproduction/Replication of the Study "Schema Evolution Analysis for Embedded Databases"
 Reproduction of the study was carried out on Linux OS, so the configuration is designed for this OS.

 ## Table of Contents